 11 Exeter is located on the NW corner of Exeter and Marlborough, with 9 Exeter to the north, 220-224 Marlborough to the south, across Marlborough, 199 Marlborough to the east, across Exeter, and 225 Marlborough to the west.

-11 Exeter was designed by Peabody and Stearns, architects, and built in 1872 for building contractor George Wheatland, Jr., for speculative sale, one of three contiguous houses (7-9-11 Exeter).
+11 Exeter was designed by Peabody and Stearns, architects, and built in 1872 by Standish and Woodbury, masons, for building contractor George Wheatland, Jr., for speculative sale, one of three contiguous houses (7-9-11 Exeter).
+He is shown as the owner on the original building permit application (one application for all three houses), dated January 13, 1872, and on the final inspection report dated September 13, 1872.